nacho692/pa-dlna-chromecast/.gitlab/issue_templates/Default.md

-#### Bug report
+#### Bug report.

+<!--
     A clear and concise description of what the bug is.

-### Your environment

-<!--
-    Include as many relevant details as possible about the environment.
 -->

+### Your environment.

+- Sound server (Pulseaudio, Pipewire, both):
+- pa-dlna version:
 - DLNA device name:
-- Network type (wired, wifi, ...):
 - Selected encoder:
-- pa-dlna version:
-- Pulseaudio or Pipewire:
+- Network type (wired, wifi):

+### Steps to reproduce.

-### Relevant logs or configuration
+### Relevant logs or configuration.

 <!--
     Please use code blocks (```) to paste logs, code or pa-dlna.conf as it's tough to read otherwise.
-    When this is possible, please try to paste only the relevant part of the logs.
+    Please try to paste only the relevant part of the logs.
 -->

 <!--